Where sin increased…

 Attest to YHWH’s unalterable goodness

-since his relentless love endures forever.
+because his unrelenting love endures forever.

 2 Who could possibly do justice